jackrabbit72380/Uniflow/README.md

 Originally joining as a graphic artist, I took over the lead development roal from TOSanthony.

-When the project faced difficulties TOSanthony left the prject in my hands.
+When the project faced difficulties TOSanthony left the project in my hands.

 After rebuilding lost files & fixing broken code I'm preparing to fix and salvage what i can of the project.